Canabalt Accessibility Report

 You can remap keys and adjust audio levels on PC version.

-Canabalt has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Canabalt, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Canabalt which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Canabalt, and offer accessibility features for Difficulty:

-Canabalt has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Canabalt which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.

 Similar Games With More Accessibility Features for Reading

 If you want to play Canabalt, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

 We haven’t documented any accessibility features for Navigation in Canabalt which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Canabalt, and offer accessibility features for Navigation:

 We've documented 6 accessibility features for Controls in Canabalt which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.